sananqsh/Keasal/README.md

 This program helps expand your vocabulary when learning a new language

-It provides you three levels of: language, category and word

-That`s right! you can store words in different languages and have them categorized!
+You can store words in different languages and have them categorized!
 #
 The name of this project is **Keasal**, a Kurdish word meaning **turtle**, which is a symbol of wisdom and patience.